bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

 the view if it was sliding out.

 The above `slide` method is private to the `LowerView` struct.
-Here are the public functions which simply invoke it using the right constaints in the right order:
+Here are the public functions which simply invoke it using the right constraints in the right order:

 ```swift
 func slideLeft() {